CTOpenData/r-user-group/README.md

 Users are encouraged to peruse the topics/folders that are most applicable to their interests or their work for the state.

+## Contents Overview
+Despite the different topic areas in the repository we will strive to keep folder conventions the same where it makes sense to do so.
+Scripts will be at the root of a topic folder and relevant data and outputs will go in their respective subfolders `data` and `output`.
+Some topics may benefit from additional subfolders like the `geos` folder which will contain a subfolder `shapefiles` that will house Connecticut shapefiles for users with limited API or internet access.
 ### geos
 The `geos` folder contains scripts, data, outputs and shapefiles all related to the typical work surrounding Geographic Information Systems (GIS) including